catarsi/mitao/README.md

 * The **Chrome web browser**, download it -> [Click here](https://www.google.com/intl/en/chrome/)

 # Installing and running Mitao
-**Before starting the installation of Mitao make sure all the requirements have been successfully installed and you have at least 5GB of empty space available on you local machine**
+Before starting the installation of Mitao make sure:
+* **all the requirements have been successfully installed**
+* **you have at least 5GB of empty space available on you local machine**
+* **you have your internet connection on during the whole installation procedure**

 ## Linux
 1. [Download the last version of Mitao for Linux](https://archive.org/download/mitao2/mitao_v2.1_linux.zip) and unzip the downloaded archive.